Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1JyWZYpxLsk.md

 ### Transcript

-> train collisions soon far away near far wherever you are jesus has become the new pavarotti i just i don't know if you guys know this yeah all right, let's kick it off hopefully everything sounds tasty on that's so good though oh that's amazing
+> train collisions soon far away near far wherever you are jesus has become the new pavarotti I just I don't know if you guys know this yeah all right, let's kick it off hopefully everything sounds tasty on that's so good though oh that's amazing